sameerkumar18/aztro/README.rst

 Why aztro?
 ==========
-aztro is perfect for a developer who wants an API that provides horoscope info for sun signs such as Lucky Number, Lucky Color, Mood, Color, Compatibility with other sun signs, description of a sign for that day etc.
+aztro is for a developer who wants an API that provides horoscope info for sun signs such as Lucky Number, Lucky Color, Mood, Color, Compatibility with other sun signs, description of a sign for that day etc.

 URL
 ===